 And also the TomTom Adventurer

 I have mixed feelings.
-I think it's a stab in the back for the recent buyer of a Runner 2 to now find a "new" model with route navigation capability, and at the same price as the previous one.
-But the only thing we're entitled to is a kick in the teeth, because in the end we already know how consumer electronics work these days: small changes from year to year for practically similar products.
-It's the same with telephony, with televisions and of course, sports watches couldn't be less.
+I think that for the recent buyer of a Runner 2 it is a stab in the back to find now a "new" model with route navigation capability, and at the same price as the previous one.
+But the only thing we have the right to do is to kick ourselves, because in the end we know how consumer electronics works lately: small changes from year to year for almost similar products.
+It happens with telephony, with televisions and of course, sports watches should not be less.